spectrum-health-systems/Tingen/README.md

 # About Tingen

-Tingen is a collection of projects and utilities that revolve around the Tingen Web Service.
+Tingen is a collection of projects and utilities for use with [Netsmart's Avatar™](https://www.ntst.com/Solutions-and-Services/Offerings/myAvatar) EHR.

+The main Tingen project is the [Tingen Web Service](https://github.com/spectrum-health-systems/Tingen-WebService).

 <div align="center">
 		<table>